trongbang86/ProjectJS/README.md

 - `npm install`: This installs all the node dependencies.
 This should be run before the other commands.
 - `bower install`: This installs bower components.
 - `gulp run`: This starts up the server for NODE_ENV=development.
 You can then open http://localhost:3000.
-Optionally, you can run with '--debug' argument to turn on debugging.
+Optionally, you can run with '--debug' argument to turn on debugging with Node Debugger.
+Alternatively, you can use '--inspect' to run with [Node Inspector]
 - `gulp test`: This is supposed to run all the test cases.

 	- `gulp testServer`: continuous testing for server